gagle/node-argp/README.md

 The parser follows the GNU-style rules: `-a`, `-abc`, `--a`, `--no-a`, `--a=b`, etc.

-If you don't want to configure anything simply require the module and call to `argv()`.
+If you don't want to configure anything simply require the module, allow undefined arguments and options and call to `argv()`.

 ```javascript
 var argv = require ("argv")